Tuesday September 14th, 2021, 0740-1910

 I was slow to rise after a very late night hanging by the campfire…only my second since the first night in Baxter State Park.
 It was past 10 pm when I went to bed.
 I didn’t have a set agenda for the day, other than to make it 13 miles to where a trail angel was scheduled to be doing trail magic.
 That’s enough motivation to get moving.
 I watched the light grow from the huge skylight in the roof of the shelter.
 I hadn’t noticed it when I arrived, since it was dark.

 I came to the trail magic just in time for lunch.
 Jinx was a pro trail angel with amazing attention to detail.
 She had pre-packed each individual treat so as to prevent against contagions.
 She also had coolers of soda, Gatorade, water, fruit, root beer floats, chairs, toiletries, chargers and even fans.
 She’d done this set-up many times in the peak of the summer for hundreds of NOBOs.
 She’d tried again just the week before, but unfortunately not one hiker had come by.
-Not wanting to waste her generous efforts again, she’d followed some SOBO Instagram posts, reached out to Stellar about his location, and based her trail magic off his schedule.
-That’s some dedication to the cause, my friends!
+Not wanting to waste her generous efforts again, she’d followed some SOBO Instagram posts, reached out about our locations.
+She based her trail magic off our schedules…that’s some dedication to the cause, my friends!

 At least she got 4 of us SOBOs this day.
 I had her all to myself for over an hour, so it was nice to be able to have a quality conversation.
 I really love trail magic in the off-season, since I get a chance to talk one on one with the trail angels at length.
 I’m always curious about why they elect to do it.
 Jinx had section hiked a lot of the trail and was also a mom of 3, which really came through in her efforts.
 She just loves being a part of the the trail in any way she can.
 For those that don’t have the time to thru hike, hanging out with thru-hikers is the next best thing, I guess.
 Thanks so much Jinx!